ewfrees/ewfrees.github.io/README.md

 This site provides chapter summaries in the form of overheads to support the online text **Loss Data Analytics**.
 Overheads in .pdf format and source code is available at a development [GitHub site](https://github.com/ewfrees/LossDataAnalyticsOverheads).

+# Translation Demonstration

+* Here is a [version of the book](https://alyaanuval.github.io/LDATranslate/C-Intro.html#S:Intro) where we translated a section from English to Malay.
+* The instructions for doing the translation are at a [repository on GitHub](https://github.com/alyaanuval/LDATranslate).

 # Life Contingencies / Actuarial Mathematics

-We are also starting to organize several sets of notes for *Life Contingencies*, also known as *Actuarial Mathematics* and *Long Term Actuarial Mathematics*.
+The initial focus of the project is on *Loss Data Analytics* although we hope to expand to other actuarial texts.
+In that spirit, we organize several sets of notes for *Life Contingencies*, also known as *Actuarial Mathematics* and *Long Term Actuarial Mathematics*.
 See the development [GitHub Site](https://github.com/ewfrees/LifeCon).

 ## Your Help
 As described in our [License](https://github.com/ewfrees/Loss-Data-Analytics/tree/master/GettingStarted/LICENSE.md), anyone can use these files.
 Especially at this early stage of the project, if you want to help and would like more info, please write Jed Frees <jfrees@bus.wisc.edu>.